Home / Industries / B2B SaaS

 The company had built a genuinely differentiated product for a specific vertical but was positioning it with horizontal language ("the operating system for your team").
 Buyers in the vertical used different vocabulary.
 The company was invisible in category searches.
 The Positioning Sprint rebuilt the product narrative around the vertical buyer's specific workflow, changed the go-to-market motion to vertical channels, and redefined the sales motion.

-Qualified inbound pipeline tripled in the six months following the positioning rebuild as the company became visible and specific in the vertical's search and referral ecosystem.
+Qualified inbound pipeline tripled in the six months following the positioning rebuild as the company became visible and specific in the vertical's search and referral network.

 Qualified pipeline 3.1x · 6 months